Flight Training Programs in Florida

 How Much Does Flight Training Cost?

-Flight training cost depends on the certificate, training path (Part 61 vs 141), and aircraft used.
+Flight training cost depends on the certificate and training path.
 Here are Pelican's main price points:

-For a detailed breakdown including exam fees, books, medical and living expenses, see How Much Does It Cost to Become a Pilot.
-For financing options and ACCSC-eligible aid, visit Admissions.
+For a detailed breakdown including exam fees, books, medical and living expenses, see the How Much Does It Cost to Become a Pilot article.

 Frequently Asked Questions

-A Private Pilot License (PPL) takes 3–6 months full-time, or 6–12 months part-time.
-The full Professional Pilot Program (PPL through CFI) takes 14–18 months full-time.
-Florida's year-round flying weather lets you avoid the 2–3 month weather delays common in northern states.
+A Private Pilot License (PPL) takes 8 weeks full-time.
+The full Professional Pilot Program (PPL through CFI/CFII/MEI) takes 15 months full-time.
+Florida's year-round flying weather helps avoid the weather delays common in northern states.

 A third-class FAA medical for PPL solo, second-class for CPL, and first-class for ATP (airline captain).
-Pelican works with local FAA-certified AMEs in Miami.
-The exam covers vision, hearing, blood pressure and general health.
+Pelican works with local FAA-certified AMEs in the Miami area.

 Yes.
 Pelican is certified for both Part 141 and Part 61 training.
-Our Professional Pilot Programs (airplane and helicopter) are additionally accredited by ACCSC, which qualifies eligible students for federal financial aid.
+Our Professional Pilot Programs (airplane and helicopter) are additionally accredited by ACCSC.

 Yes.
-Many Pelican students train part-time (weekends and evenings) under Part 61.
-Completion times extend accordingly: PPL 6–12 months part-time vs 3–6 months full-time.
-Not available on F-1 visa (full-time required).
+Many Pelican students train part-time under Part 61.
+Not available on F-1 visa / M-1 visa (full-time required).

 Primary training: Cessna 152 and Cessna 172.
 Complex/high-performance: Piper Arrow.
 Multi-engine: Piper Seminole.
-Helicopters: Schweizer 300C.
-Instrument procedures: Frasca simulator.
-See our full fleet overview.
+Simulator: ALSIM.

-Miami's climate is the best in the country for flight training, with around 340+ VFR-eligible days per year.
-When weather does cancel a lesson, we reschedule within 24–48 hours.
-Instrument students often use these days for simulator and ground training.
+South Florida's climate is excellent for flight training, with frequent VFR-eligible days year-round.
+When weather does cancel a lesson, we reschedule promptly.
+Students often use these days for simulator and ground training.

-Pelican doesn't operate campus housing, but we maintain relationships with local landlords and student-housing providers within 10 minutes of the airport.
-See Accommodations and Student Life for details.
+Pelican does not operate campus housing, but we maintain relationships with local housing providers within 10 minutes of the airport.
+Typical cost is approximately $750 per month.

-Submit the application form, upload your ID/passport, and schedule a free consultation.
-Our admissions team reviews your goals and recommends a program within 48 hours.
-Apply now to get started.
+Submit the application form, upload your ID or passport, and our admissions team will review your goals and recommend a program within 24 hours.

 Apply for Flight Training at Pelican